The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/11-authorization-middleware.md

 ## Writing Authorization Middleware

+We need a way to authenticate users who are sending in requests to delete, update, or create resources owned by them.
+One solution would be to require that these requests include their username and password.
+But this would be an annoying experience for our users.
+If they are logged into their account, they should be able to freely manage their account.

-The fix is to check for a valid session before the controller runs.
-If there's no session, it sends `401` and stops.
-The controller never runs.
+Thankfully we already have something that automatically authenticates every request sent by our users: **session cookies**!
+Remember that session cookies are sent by authenticated users on every request.
+We can check for a valid session before the controller runs.
+If there's no session, it sends `401` and stops the controller from completing the action.

-You could put this check inside every controller:
+This is what it would look like to add a session check inside of our `deleteUser` controller:

 ```js
 const deleteUser = async (req, res, next) => {